thorstenwagner/ij-blob/README.md

 Wagner, T and Lipinski, H 2013.
 IJBlob: An ImageJ Library for Connected Component Analysis and Shape Analysis.
 Journal of Open Research Software 1(1):e6, DOI: http://dx.doi.org/10.5334/jors.ae

 ##Features of IJBlob
 IJBlob 1.1 introduces a filter and extension framework!
-Please see the HowToUSE for more information
+Please see the [wiki page](https://github.com/thorstenwagner/ij-blob/wiki/Examples-and-Tutorials)  for more information

 * Extract the outer contour of each blob.
 * Extracts also all inner contours of each blob (holes).